-Scuba diving with bull sharks in Playa del Carmen may sound like the last thing you would want to do on vacation, but every year from November to March hundreds of people come to Playa del Carmen to have close shark encounters.
+Scuba diving with bull sharks in Playa del Carmen may sound like the last thing you would want to do on vacation, but every year from November to March hundreds of people come to Playa del Carmen to have close encounters with large female bull sharks.

 Now when you think of shark diving you probably think of Cocos Island, South Africa, French Polynesia or cage diving in Isla Guadalupe, but not many people know that Playa del Carmen offers great shark diving from November.
 There are only a handful of spots where you can dive with bull sharks including Jupiter, Florida and Beqa Lagoon, Fiji, and now Playa del Carmen, Mexico is gaining popularity.

 This provides scuba divers, underwater photographers, adventurers, and wildlife lovers the perfect opportunity to observe 10-20 bull sharks underwater.